About Wells Mountain Foundation

 WMF was founded in 2005 to provide funding and support in the areas of education, literacy and the arts, primarily in the developing world.
 WMF provides support to individuals and families in need of assistance as a result of economic challenges, and in particular, extreme poverty.
 WMF is 501(c)(3) non-profit and all donations are fully tax deductible.

-Our WMF Empowerment Through Education Scholarship Program has grown from just one scholarship in Ghana in 2005 to 59 current WMF Scholars in 2013.
-Our scholars hail from over a dozen countries, including Kenya, Tanzania, Ghana, Zimbabwe, Sudan, South Sudan, Cameroon, Uganda, Malawi, Nigeria, Rwanda, Ethiopia, Zambia, Liberia, Nepal, Pakistan and Afghanistan.
-Twenty six new 2013 WMF Scholars were chosen from over 2300 applications in August of 2013.
+Our WMF Empowerment Through Education Scholarship Program has grown from just one scholarship in Ghana in 2005 to 63 current WMF Scholars in 2014.
+Our scholars hail from 21 countries, including Kenya, Tanzania, Ghana, Zimbabwe, Sudan, South Sudan, Cameroon, Uganda, Malawi, Nigeria, Rwanda, Ethiopia, Zambia, Liberia, Nepal, Pakistan and Afghanistan.
+Twenty three new 2014 WMF Scholars were chosen from over 1600 applications in August of 2014.
 More info on our Scholarships and Our Scholars.

-If you are interested in applying for a scholarship for the 2014-2015 academic year, the application can be found on our Scholarships page.
-Please review the Empowerment Through Education Scholarship FAQ’s for 2014 to determine if you are eligible before applying.
+If you are interested in applying for a scholarship for the 2015-2016 academic year, the application can be found on our Scholarships page.
+Please review the Empowerment Through Education Application Frequently Asked Questions guide to determine if you are eligible before applying.

 Our Literacy Program provides books to libraries and programs in Haiti, Ghana, and Nepal.
 Generally, books are supplied by WMF at no cost.
 For other non-profit organizations, we offer our services and experience in purchasing and delivering books, sometimes with the organizations only paying for the wholesale cost of the books.
 Read more about the Literacy Program.